Domènec Torrent: Flamengo

 On 31 July 2020, Torrent was named in charge of Campeonato Brasileiro Série A reigning champions Flamengo after agreeing to a one-and-a-half-year contract.
 At Flamengo he won 15 games in 26 matches, 5 draws and 6 defeats.
 In the Copa Libertadores, the defending champions won their group on 17 september.

 On 9 November, after a loss against Atlético Mineiro, Torrent was relieved of his duties at the third-placed team.

 Galatasaray

 On 11 January 2022, Galatasaray chairman Burak Elmas announced that Torrent would replace Fatih Terim as the new manager of Galatasaray.
 With the Turkish club, he reached the round of 16 of the UEFA Europa League, where he was eliminated by his former team FC Barcelona, on 17 March 2022.
 On 21 June 2022, Torrent was sacked after series of poor performances and worst record of club in its history under Torrent's guidance.

 Atlético San Luis

-On May 15, 2024, Torrent became the head coach of Liga MX club Atlético San Luis.
-On April 29, 2025, Torrent stepped down from his position.
+On 15 May 2024, Torrent became the head coach of Liga MX club Atlético San Luis.
+On 29 April 2025, Torrent stepped down from his position.

 Monterrey

 On 21 May 2025, Monterrey announced Torrent as their new head coach.
+On 2 March 2026, he was relieved of his duties.